kalviumcommunity/S73_Avishkar_Capstone_DoodhWala/Readme.md

 - GET API has been implemented to access user details for the Profile

-## GET API used
+## POST API used

-- POST API has been implemented to fetch the signup and login data from the request body, also I did implemet the Login and Signup functionality in backend as well as frontend.
+- POST API has been implemented to fetch the signup and login data from the request body, also I did implement the Login and Signup functionality in backend as well as frontend.

 # PLAN